rodrivas78/MSX/BASIC_10_Liners/Orbit_Simulator/README.md

 You can also redefine the location of the star (attractor) by changing variables X and Y. And also the satellite's initial position in in PX and PY.

-The simulation is not accurate, but you can play around discovering interesting trajectories that form beautiful images.
+The simulation is relatvely accurate.

+Play around tweaking and exploraing the values, discovering interesting trajectories that form beautiful images.
 </br>
 </br>